 - fabric glue

 - Print the templates provided & cut out all the shapes.
-One large crest for the cape and a smaller on for a T shirt, shirt or other.
+One large crest for the cape and a smaller one for a T-shirt, shirt or other.

-- Next glue the small shield to the front of a t-shirt and leave aside to dry.
+- Next, glue the small shield to the front of a t-shirt and leave it aside to dry.

 - Now cut out the template for the cape neck piece.

 - Place the large shield on the back of the cape and glue in place.
-Then glue two strips of velcro to the ends of the neck piece and leave all aside to dry.
+Then glue two velcro strips to the ends of the neck piece and leave all aside to dry.

 - Glue two lengths of ribbon to either side of the mask.

-- Glue the blue felt on top blue and glue two strips of velcro to ends of the red ribbon. (having measured against your child’s head first.
+- Glue the blue felt on top blue and glue two strips of velcro to the ends of the red ribbon (having measured against your child’s head first).